-Courchevel 1850 has long been the flagship for exclusive ski holidays in France.
-It is at one end of the huge Trois Vallées ski area but couldn’t be more different from its neighbours Meribel and Val Thorens.
-Courchevel boasts two Michelin-starred restaurants, one at the Chabichou Hotel and the other is La Bateau Ivre, but the place to be seen is Le Cap Horn which is up on the slopes at 2,050m.
+Courchevel has long been the flagship for exclusive ski holidays in France.
+It is at one end of the huge 3 Valleys ski area but couldn’t be more different from its neighbours Meribel and Val Thorens.
+Courchevel boasts SEVEN Michelin-starred restaurants, one at the Chabichou Hotel (Michel Rochedy and Stephane Buron), Les Airelles (Pierre Gagnaire), Le 1947 (Yannick Alleno), La Baumaniere (Jean Andre Charial), Le Kintessence (Jean Remi Caillon), La Montgomerie (Gatien Demczyna), and L'Azimut (Francois Moureaux).
+Although the place to be seen is Le Cap Horn which is up on the slopes at 2,050m.
 From Le Cap Horn you can watch other diners flying into the tiny snow covered Altiport airfield, right below the restaurant deck, for lunch with the rest of the Euro elite.
-In recent years the Russian Oligarchs have taken over Courchevel 1850 in the first week of January for their New Year party, but the best time to go is in March to catch the sun on one of the many beautiful mountain restaurant decks and, of course, to be seen.
+Our favourite luxury chalets in located in Courchevel 1850 are Chalet Founets Amont and Chalet Founets Aval.

 The next selection for the USA is our absolute favourite resort anywhere and it stands out in so many ways.
-Jackson Hole, Wyoming, is a serious skier’s mountain and attracts the best of the best.
+Jackson Hole in Wyoming, is a serious skier’s mountain and attracts the best of the best.
 The county of Jackson Hole claims to have more billionaires per capita than any other in the USA.
 This is one of the most beautiful places on Earth.
 The national park has abundant wildlife and you will see moose, elk and deer on the slopes.
 The town of Jackson is at heart still a country town with lots of shops selling cowboy gear.
 In between those shops though are some of the most expensive clothing botiques and art galleries in the world.
 The Millionaires Cowboy bar is a regular movie setting and is adorned with pictures of the actors who have visited there.
 The village of Teton is at the bottom of the ski area and I recommend staying there rather than in town which is 20 minutes away.
-North Coulter Lodge is one of the finest chalets in the USA and is right on the slopes in Teton Village.
+Snake River Lodge and Spa is one of the best located properties in resort, at the base of the mountain in Teton Village.